zucchero-sintattico/piper-kt/resources/report/docs/03-design/03-05-patterns.md

 The Health-check API pattern is used to provide a way for services to report their health status.
 This pattern is useful for monitoring the health of services and detecting issues before they become critical.

-Each service exposes an endpoint that returns its health status.
+Each service exposes an endpoint that returns its health status and Deployment-level Health Checks are used to monitor the health of services and take action if needed.

+Two health checks types have been analyzed:

+- **Liveness**: to collect the service status.
+If it will fail for a certain amount of times, the service will be restarted.
+- **Readiness**: service temporarily unable to serve traffic should not to be restarted, but just slow down the requests to it.

 ### Log aggregation

+The Log Aggregation pattern is used to collect and store logs from services in a centralized location.
+This pattern allows to monitor the health of services, detect issues, and troubleshoot problems.

-### Application Metrics?
+### Application Metrics

+The Application Metrics pattern is used to collect and store metrics from service and deployment system.
+This pattern allows to monitor the performance of services, detect bottlenecks, and optimize the system.

 ---